MJ Melendez Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.47).
+- The Red Sox's 4.54 team ERA ranks 21st among all MLB pitching staffs.

-- Paxton makes the start for the Red Sox, his 19th of the season.
-He is 7-4 with a 3.99 ERA and 101 strikeouts through 94 2/3 innings pitched.
+- Houck gets the start for the Red Sox, his 16th of the season.
+He is 3-8 with a 4.93 ERA and 70 strikeouts in 76 2/3 innings pitched.

-- His most recent time out came on Saturday against the Los Angeles Dodgers, when the lefty went 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he tossed four innings, allowing one earned run while giving up five hits.

-- In 18 games this season, the 34-year-old has a 3.99 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .242 to his opponents.
+- The 27-year-old has an ERA of 4.93, with 8.2 strikeouts per nine innings, in 15 games this season.
+Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.